 In the original Walking with a Vegas Ghost series of articles, we did a lot of reminiscing as we walked from casino to casino on the Las Vegas Boulevard Strip to make (usually) one series of bets in each place.
 That is not the ideal approach for these types of tables, so I devised a better way.

-In Part Two of this series, the actual mini-table craps tour with the Vegas Ghost shall begin.
-The best place to start should rightfully be at the current Precision-Shooters shrine of mini-table profit: CASINO ROYALE.
+Two of this series, the actual mini-table craps tour with the Vegas Ghost shall begin.

-Until then, Good Luck & Good Skill at the Tables and in Life.
+then, Good Luck & Good Skill at the Tables

 (Read Part II in next month's newsletter)